MySQL NDB Cluster uses the MySQL server with the

 As with MySQL Server 5.6, NDB Cluster 7.3 and NDB Cluster 7.4 releases are built using CMake.

-NDB Cluster 8.0 is available beginning with NDB 8.0.19 as a General Availability release, and is recommended for new deployments; see What is New in NDB Cluster, for more information.
+MySQL NDB Cluster 8.0 is available beginning with NDB 8.0.19 as a General Availability release, and is recommended for new deployments; see What is New in MySQL NDB Cluster, for more information.
 NDB Cluster 7.6 and 7.5 are previous GA releases still supported in production; for information about NDB Cluster 7.6, see What is New in NDB Cluster 7.6.
 For similar information about NDB Cluster 7.5, see What is New in NDB Cluster 7.5.
-NDB Cluster 7.4 and 7.3 are previous GA releases still supported in production, although we recommend that new deployments for production use NDB Cluster 8.0.
+NDB Cluster 7.4 and 7.3 are previous GA releases which are no longer maintained.
+We recommend that new deployments for production use MySQL NDB Cluster 8.0.

 This chapter represents a work in progress, and its contents are subject to revision as NDB Cluster continues to evolve.
 Additional information regarding NDB Cluster can be found on the MySQL website at http://www.mysql.com/products/cluster/.